ZacSweers/inspector/README.md

 ### TODO

-- Revisit `nullSafe()` calls.
-Came from Moshi, not sure we really need it.
 - Should this log errors somewhere rather than throwing?
 This is pretty flexible.
 - Revisit `AdapterMethodsFactory`.
 - Extract RAVE and support annotations support to pluggable SPIs to AV extension